rapper rico nasty is the invincible role model she never had

 If it’s fans, that's cool, but with other artists that must get annoying.
 How do you deal with copycats?

 I think it’s really important that you understand that when you put your art out, it’s like food.
 People are digesting it — you’re feeding people inspiration.
-I realised that in being an artist and an influencer, part of your wave beginning is people copying you.
+I realized that in being an artist and an influencer, part of your wave beginning is people copying you.
 That’s just the way the world works.
 Everybody thinks the stuff they do is new.
 I could tie my shoe in a certain way and be like “Yo, I ain’t never see a bitch tying her shoes like this, I made this”.
 This is how people act nowadays.
 But do you know how big this world is?
 I had to just accept that.
 You can’t be mad about people trying to copy you when you want to be famous.

 You have various alter egos, which makes it even harder to copy you.
 Why do you need these different personalities?